westpoint-robotics/CASA/docs/dev.md

 Nodes should written in c++.

 #### Namespaceing ####
 Nodes namespacing and topic namespacing is kept separate.
 Nodes are namespaced in the launch file when defining the name and use the namespace `casa_X`.
 Topics are namespaced within the node and use the `casaX/` namespace.

+#### Dependecies ####
+ -Eigen3
+ -ifconfig
+ -domain-bridge